Applies ToWindows 11 Windows 10

 After checking that the Windows device supports Bluetooth, Bluetooth needs to be turned on.
 Here's how:

-To turn on Bluetooth in Settings:
+To turn on Bluetooth in the Settings app:

 1. On the Windows device, right-click on the Start menu and then select Settings > Bluetooth & devices .
-Or Select the following Bluetooth & devices shortcut:Bluetooth & devices
+Or Select the following Bluetooth & devices shortcut:Open Bluetooth & devices

-2. In the Bluetooth & devices window, next to Bluetooth , make sure Bluetooth is switched On.
+2. In the Bluetooth & devices window, next to Bluetooth, make sure Bluetooth is switched On.

 In quick settings: